 AMATS also analyzed bicycle and pedestrian safety in the AMATS area Traffic Crashes and Safety Performance Measures 2017-2019 report.
-According to the analysis, out of the 252 bicycle-related crashes that occurred in the Greater Akron area between 2017 and 2019, 183 crashes or 73% resulted in an injury.
-Tragically, seven crashes resulted in fatalities (see chart below).
+According to the analysis, out of the 243 bicycle-related crashes that occurred in the Greater Akron area between 2015 and 2017, 191 crashes or 79 percent resulted in an injury.
+Tragically, three crashes resulted in fatalities (see chart below).
 AMATS has determined that many of these crashes involve younger cyclists, including children.

-Bicycle-Related Crashes 2008-2019
+Bicycle-Related Crashes 2008-2017